kscalelabs/xax/README.md

-# JAX Profiling in XAX
+# XAX: JAX Framework with Profiling Support

-This extension adds profiling capabilities to the XAX framework, allowing users to identify performance bottlenecks in their JAX code.
+XAX is an experimentation framework for JAX with comprehensive profiling capabilities, allowing users to identify performance bottlenecks in their JAX code.

+## Features

+- **Profiling**: Capture detailed profiles of JAX computations for optimization
+- **TensorBoard & Perfetto Integration**: Visualize profiles using industry-standard tools
+- **Python 3.13 Compatible**: Full compatibility with the latest Python release

-## Getting Started
+## Getting Started with Profiling

 ### 1. Enable profiling in your configuration